microsoft/samples-for-ai/docs/submit_job_to_pai.md

 # Submit a job to Open Platform for AI (short for OpenPAI)

-[**Microsoft OpenPAI**](https://github.com/Microsoft/pai) is an open source platform that provides complete AI model training and resource management capabiliies.
+[**Microsoft OpenPAI**](https://github.com/Microsoft/pai) is an open source platform that provides complete AI model training and resource management capabilities.
 Most samples can submit to OpenPAI cluster.
 For each project, a json file is provided as an example to show how to configure the submit information.
 User can just use the example json file or set your specified configuration.

 ## Submit from Microsoft Visual Studio Tools for AI